 The lightning network is a “layer two” protocol.
 This means that lighting is built on top of another protocol: bitcoin.
 This is similar to how data transmission on the internet works: protocols stacked on top of each other that abstract complexity from the user.

-The ideal situation would be for the higher level to see the lower level as a simplified and self-contained unit, but in practice, the inner workings of the lower level often become apparent in the higher level, creating a problem known as “leaky abstractions.”
+The ideal situation would be for the higher level to see the lower level as a simplified and self-contained unit.
+Still, in practice, the inner workings of the lower level often become apparent in the higher level, creating a problem known as “leaky abstractions.”

-A Funding transaction, as explained here, is a bitcoin transaction that locks the inputs into a Pay-to-Witness-Script-Hash (P2WSH) output.
-The script that locks the bitcoin is a 2-of-2 multi-signature.
-If this output is unspent, and if the attacker only has access to on-chain data, there is no way of differentiating a funding transaction from any other transaction with P2WSH.
+As explained here, a funding transaction is a bitcoin transaction that locks the inputs into a Pay-to-Witness-Script-Hash (P2WSH) output.
+The script that locks the Bitcoin is a 2-of-2 multi-signature.
+If this output is unspent and the attacker only has access to on-chain data, there is no way of differentiating a funding transaction from any other transaction with P2WSH.
 This is because only the hash of the script is published on-chain.
 Therefore, the attacker will also need to be listening to Lighting gossip to start linking funding transactions and its UTXOs with payment channels.

 When a public payment channel is created, the node sends a `channel_announcement` message to other nodes in the network through the gossip protocol.
 To avoid spam, the node sending the message must prove that the payment channel exists in the blockchain.
 This is done by sending the location of the funding transaction along with some other data that can be used by third parties to validate the ownership of the funding transaction.